-Without the client being aware of how everyone else in the matter sees them, they’ll make critical mistakes in the presentation of their case.
+Without being aware of how everyone else in the matter sees their role, the self-rep could make critical mistakes in the presentation of their case.

-Just because the client feels this or that is fair or reasonable, and just because the client thinks the judge should know this or that, doesn’t make it so, or mean they’re right .
-Helping the client to understand where they fit into the facts available, and to understand how what the others are saying is impacting the matter, will help them become more clear about their situation and more effective in advancing it.
+Just because a client feels this or that is fair or reasonable, and just because they think the judge should know this or that, doesn’t make it so – or mean they’re right.
+Helping people in court understand where they fit into the facts available, and to understand how what the others are saying is impacting the matter, will help them become more clear about their situation and more effective in advancing it.

-Often the gulf between what a client wants out of the process and what is realistically available is large.
-The client sees matters through their own perspective and may be unaware of how the judge will see the same facts.
+Often the gulf between what a self-rep wants out of the process and what is realistically available is large.
+The self-rep sees matters from their own perspective and may be unaware of how the judge will see the same facts.

-Good coaching can help a client better understand the situation they’re in and the reasonable outcomes they can expect.
-This helps a client set meaningful and realizable goals.
+Good coaching can help a self-rep better understand the situation they’re in and the reasonable outcomes they can expect.
+This helps a person in court set meaningful and realizable goals.